 |Source||Reserve Bank of India (RBI)|

 In October 2018, about Rs 221.28 billion worth of transactions were completed through PPIs, which happens to be the maximum amount transacted through PPIs so far in a single month.
-Interestingly, nearly 85% of that amount transacted using mobile wallets, and rest 15% using PPI cards.
+Out of that, a whopping Rs 187.86 billion were transacted using mobile wallets, and rest Rs 33.42 billion were using PPI cards.

 Note: The usage of Paper Vouchers in India remained between 0.017 million and 0.060 million in terms of volume, and between Rs 0.166 billion and Rs 2.788 billion in terms of value, during April 2012 – June 2018.
 Therefore, the figures are not shown in the graph “Value of PPI Transactions In India by Type”.